LEXUGE/nixos/README.md

 - `ash-profile` is my user space configuration (stuff like zsh, git, emacs config, etc).
 - `hm-sanity` is a proper fix to first-time deployment issue in home-manager.
 - `x-os` my universal core system config.

+# CI
+I use GitHub Actions here to build nightly LiveCD actions (with all flake inputs up-to-date).
+This means by using the latest ISO image, you are likely to copy a trunk of stuff directly from CD (which is good because you don't need to download them!).
+After every successful build, my telegram bot would post newly built release to a [telegram channel](https://t.me/harry_nixosci_channel).

 # See also
 - [netkit.nix flake](https://github.com/icebox-nix/netkit.nix): Verstile tools for advanced networking scenarios in NixOS, including Clash, wifi-to-wifi hotspot, on demand minecraft server, frpc modules.